How to Market to Every Filipino: A Complete Guide to SEC Classes A to E

 Trust Beats Awareness

 Across all classes, Filipinos buy from people and brands they trust.
 Whether it’s a suki relationship in Class D or a VIP concierge for Class A, relationship-first marketing wins.
+Brands that treat customers as intelligent adults — regardless of income level — compound that trust over time.

 06